rusic/documentation/templating/less.md

 [LESS](http://lesscss.org/) extends CSS with dynamic behaviour such as **mixins, operations, functions and variables**.
 As an extension to CSS, LESS is not only backwards compatible with CSS, but the extra features it adds use existing CSS syntax.
 What this means is that you can write leaner code very quickly.

 ## LESS Usage
-LESS runs on both **server-side** and **client-side**, and is used to combine values from the editor with a themes CSS style.
+LESS runs on both **server-side** and **client-side**, and is used to combine values from the editor with a templates CSS style.

 The Editor provides many LESS variables that a designer can use to build into their CSS.
 When a user changes values within the Editor, the LESS file is refreshed and new values are pushed into the site.
 We use the power of LESS variables to achieve this.

 ## Important Note: Editor Variable Dependencies
-The Editor variables defined below are used in conjunction with [advanced metadata](/theming/metadata/#advanced-metadatajson-optional).
-Adding advanced metadata will allow you to give your theme customisability, giving the user the ability to change colours and fonts via the Editor.
+The Editor variables defined below are used in conjunction with [advanced metadata](/templating/metadata/#advanced-metadatajson-optional).
+Adding advanced metadata will allow you to give your template customisability, giving the user the ability to change colours and fonts via the Editor.

 ## LESS Variables
 Here is the list of variables you can use in the stylesheet.less to get values from the Editor:

 ### Colour Swatch Variables
-A theme can be created around one or more colour swatches.
+A template can be created around one or more colour swatches.
 There are 7 colour in a swatch.
-They can be added to a theme.
+They can be added to a template.
 They can be changed by the user with the editor.
 We use colour swatches to link up colour theming to the Editor.

 {% highlight css %}
 /* Colour Swatch Variables related to the colour swatches within the editor */